 - Salary and Benefits for Leader – Approximately $30,000 to the nonprofit organization to pay for the salary and benefits of the leader taking the sabbatical.

-- Individual Sabbatical Expenses for the Leader – About $10,000 in unrestricted funding for use by the leader to use at your discretion.
+- Individual Sabbatical Expenses for the Leader – About $10,000 in unrestricted funding for the leader to use as they see fit.

 - Organizational and Leadership Support – Approximately $20,000 to cover:

 - Bonuses for other senior leaders who take on increased interim leadership responsibilities during the three sabbatical months.